timtadh/lexmachine/README.md

 }
 ```

-Now that we have defined a set of three tokens (WILD, SPACE, BANG), lets create
+Now that we have defined a set of three tokens (WILD, SPACE, BANG), let's create
 a token object:

 ```go